learning-zone/angularjs-basics/README.md

  - What directive would you use to hide elements from the HTML DOM by removing them from that DOM not changing their styling?
  - How do you reset a $timeout, $interval(), and disable a $watch()?
  - What is $scope in AngularJS?
+ - What is difference between $scope and scope?
+ - How would you validate a text input field for a twitter username, including the @ symbol?
+ - How do you hide an HTML element via a button click in AngularJS?
+ - How would you react on model changes to trigger some further action?
+For instance, say you have an input text field called email and you want to trigger or execute some code as soon as a user starts to type in their email?
+ - How do you disable a button depending on a checkbox’s state?

 ### 2. Architecture